 IV.
-Signal Processing I
+Signal Processing

 1. The Problem

 "Optimum" Filtering

 Pulse Shaping Objectives

-2. Pulse Shaping and Signal-to-Noise Ratio
+- 2. Pulse Shaping and Signal-to-Noise Ratio

-Equivalent Noise Charge
+- Equivalent Noise Charge

 Ballistic Deficit

 Noise vs. Shaping Time

 Analytical Analysis of a Detector Front-End

 Other Types of Shapers

 Examples

 Detector Noise Summary

-3. Noise vs. Power Dissipation
+- Some Other Aspects of Pulse Shaping Baseline Restoration Tail (Pole Zero) Cancellation Bipolar vs. Unipolar Shaping

+- 4. Threshold Discriminator Systems

+- 5. Timing Measurements

 1. The Problem

 Radiation impinges on a sensor and creates an electrical signal.

 The signal level is low and must be amplified to allow digitization and storage.

 Both the sensor and amplifiers introduce signal fluctuations - noise.

 1. Fluctuations in signal introduced by sensor

 2. Noise from electronics superimposed on signal

 The detection limit and measurement accuracy are determined by the signal-to-noise ratio.

 Electronic noise affects all measurements:

 1. Detect presence of hit: Noise level determines minimum threshold.
-If threshold too low, output dominated by noise h 2.
-Energy measurement: Noise "smears" signal amplitude.
+If threshold too low, output dominated by noise hits.
+2. Energy measurement: Noise "smears" signal amplitude.
 3. Time measurement: Noise alters time dependence of signal pulse.
 How to optimize the signal-to-noise ratio?